Deep Thinking by Markov Chain of Continuous Thoughts: Experiments

-To show the effectiveness of different components, we compare {\ModelName} with three of its variants: $w/o\ \mathbf{Neu}^{deep}$, which removes the deep thinking neurons; $w/o\ \bm{R}_k$, which removes the random variable; and $w/o\ sparsity$, which removes the sparsity loss $L^{sparse}_k$.
+\textbf{Ablation Study.} To show the importance of different components of {\ModelName}, we compare it with two variants: $w/o\ \mathbf{Neu}^{deep}$, which removes the deep thinking neurons; $w/o\ \bm{R}_k$, which removes the randomness controller.

-In Table~\ref{tabel:main}, we observe that removing any of these components leads to a substantial performance drop, and removing $L^{sparse}_k$ even leads to model collapse.
-This can be attributed to two reasons.
-On one hand, without the sparsity loss, the random variable $\bm{R}_k$ degenerates into a dense vector, whose distribution may becomes too complex for the randomness predictor $g$ to learn in the second phase of training.
-On the other hand, without a proper control, the model may encode excessive semantic information of $y_k$ into $\bm{R}_k$ via the randomness encoder $f$.
-This information can be easily merged into $\mathbf{Neu}_{k}^{shallow}$ for the reconstruction of $y_k$, creating a training ``shortcut'', which prevents the model from learning genuine reasoning.
+In Table~\ref{tabel:main}, we observe that removing any of these components leads to a substantial performance drop.
 We also find that the relative importance of $\mathbf{Neu}^{deep}$ and $\bm{R}_k$ depends on the supervision type.
 When trained with equations, removing $\bm{R}_k$ has less impact than $\mathbf{Neu}^{deep}$, whereas with text supervision the opposite holds.
 This is because equations carry very little inherent randomness, while texts can exhibit more variability in aspects such as length and format, which will be validated in Section~\ref{section:analysis}.
+We provide additional ablation studies, including attention direction, initialization strategy, and fixed $\lambda$, in Appendix~\ref{append:ablation}.

+\textbf{Attempting Initialization with Pretrained Transformers.} In Table~\ref{tab:combined_results}, we try to initialize all layers of {\ModelName} from the pretrained Qwen2.5-0.5B and LLaMA-3.2-1B-Instruct checkpoint, with all baselines initialized accordingly for a fair comparison.
+However, we find that pretrained transformer weights are not naturally suited for the randomness factor $\bm{R}_k$, as it serves a fundamentally different role from standard tokens.
+Therefore, we remove $\bm{R}_k$ in this setting to ensure a clean comparison.
+Under this setting, {\ModelName} continues to achieve superior performance across all three benchmarks.
+Notably, it achieves substantial gains over CoT on SVAMP (+3.2\% for Qwen; +1.8\% for LLaMA) and MultiArith (+10.0\% for Qwen).
+These results reflect that our architecture can initialize partial components from existing checkpoints to leverage their pretrained knowledge.

-\subsection{Analysis and Discussions}
+\subsubsection{Analysis and Discussions}

-\textbf{More thinking neurons, better performance?} We first investigate how the scale of thinking neurons and random variables influence the model’s performance.
-Specifically, we vary the number of deep thinking neurons $T \in \{1,5,10,20,50\}$, shallow thinking neurons $S \in \{10,50,100,200,500\}$, and random variables $\tau \in \{2,4,8,16,32\}$.
-Results for text-based and equation-based versions are reported in Figure~\ref{fig:delta} and Figure~\ref{fig:delta_text} in Appendix, respectively.
+\textbf{More thinking neurons, better performance?} We first investigate how the scale of thinking neurons and random variables influences the model's performance by varying the number of deep thinking neurons $T \in \{1,5,10,20,50\}$, shallow thinking neurons $S \in \{10,50,100,200,500\}$, and random variables $\tau \in \{2,4,8,16,32\}$ in Figure~\ref{fig:delta}.